Qualifications and courses

 Postgraduate certificates and diplomas are often undertaken by practitioners looking for professional development.
 The short period of study allows you to gain additional skills and a recognised qualification without a long term commitment.

-If you’re passionate about a particular subject, completing an honours degree brings you the opportunity to go deeper with a personalised study programme.
+If you’re passionate about a particular subject, completing Honours degrees brings you the opportunity to go deeper with a personalised study programme.
 Most honours programmes comprise courses in one subject, though most programmes give you the option of including one to two courses from another subject.

 Master's degrees are a way of advancing your understanding and skill in your undergraduate major, or, in some cases, a new area of study.
 A master's degree builds on the general skills acquired in an undergraduate degree.